 We expect attendees to be tested for COVID-19 before and after the event.
 Individual rapid tests will be made available for those who request them.

 If you are recovering from COVID-19 and test negative before the event, feel free to attend, yet keep in mind your own health, comfort, and safety.

 You will not attend WPCampus 2023 if you have tested positive for COVID-19 or are experiencing symptoms of COVID-19.
 Symptoms include but are not limited to chills, fever, cough, shortness of breath, fatigue, and sore throat.
 Visit the CDC’s website on COVID-19 symptoms for more information.

 If you have arrived for the event and feel symptomatic, do not come to any of the event venues.
-Instead, contact an event organizer using the event website’s contact information.
+Instead, contact conference staff.
 Organizers will work with you and can provide a rapid test.